 Run code without thinking about servers or clusters.
 Only pay for what you use.

 AWS Lambda is a serverless compute service that lets you run code without provisioning or managing servers, creating workload-aware cluster scaling logic, maintaining event integrations, or managing runtimes.
 With Lambda, you can run code for virtually any type of application or backend service - all with zero administration.
 Just upload your code as a ZIP file or container image, and Lambda automatically and precisely allocates compute execution power and runs your code based on the incoming request or event, for any scale of traffic.
-You can set up your code to automatically trigger from 140 AWS services or call it directly from any web or mobile app.
+You can set up your code to automatically trigger from over 200 AWS services and SaaS applications or call it directly from any web or mobile app.
 You can write Lambda functions in your favorite language (Node.js, Python, Go, Java, and more) and use both serverless and container tools, such as AWS SAM or Docker CLI, to build, test, and deploy your functions.

 No servers to manage